MainaKarl/GroverSim/README.md

 # Quantum Project: Practical Quantum Algorithms

 ## Overview
 This project demonstrates practical applications of quantum computing using Python.
 It includes Grover's algorithm for database search with multiple marked states and quantum teleportation simulation.
-The focus is on showcasing how quantum computing can solve real-world problems effectively.
+The project solves the database searching problem using Grover's algorithm, which efficiently finds a marked item in an unsorted database.
+It uses quantum superposition to search all items simultaneously and amplifies the probability of the correct result through repeated iterations of Grover's oracle and diffusion operator.
+This makes it exponentially faster than classical search methods for large datasets.

 ## Features
 - **Grover's Algorithm**: Search for multiple marked states in a database with optimal performance.